An Overview of Prototype Formulations for Interpretable Deep Learning: Related Work

 Multiple successors build on the idea of ProtoPNet.
 ProtoPShare \citep{Rymarczyk2020ProtopsharePrototypesharing} merges the class-exclusive prototypes to class-shared ones.
 ProtoPool \citep{Rymarczyk2022Interpretableimageclassification} directly learns class-shared patch prototypes and pools them by learning a slot assignment.
 Deformable ProtoPNet \citep{Donnelly2021DeformableProtoPNetInterpretable} learns a mixture of prototypical parts with dynamic spatial arrangement.
 For computing the similarity between the prototypes and image patches, Deformable ProtoPNet uses the cosine similarity.
 TesNet \citep{Wang2021TesNet} proposes to compute the prototype similarity on the Grassman Manifold.

 All these approaches share the use of a linear classification layer.
-However, ProtoTree \citep{Nauta2021NeuralPrototypeTrees} builds a Decision Tree on the learned Euclidean prototypes and ProtoKNN \citep{Ukai2023ThisLooksIt} proposes to use a $k$-nearest-neighbor classifier with cosine prototype similarities.
+However, ProtoTree \cite{Nauta2021NeuralPrototypeTrees} builds a Decision Tree on the learned Euclidean prototypes and ProtoKNN \cite{Ukai2023ThisLooksIt} proposes to use a $k$-nearest-neighbor classifier with cosine prototype similarities.
+ST-ProtoPNet \cite{wang2023learning} learn the prototypes close to the decision boundary, similar to support vectors.

 Recent work proposes to learn more interesting or robust features for the prototypes from the image encoders.
 PIPNet \citep{Nauta2023PIPNetPatch} use augmentations during training to align the learned prototypes with more meaningfull image content.
 LucidPPN \citep{Pach2024LucidPPNUnambiguousPrototypical} propose a hybrid architecture with texture only grayscale prototypes and low resolution color only prototypes.